Guidelines for services provided by private hospitals to injured workers.

-The Agent will periodically review a worker's entitlement to private hospital services to ensure that the treatment and services remain reasonable for the work-related injury or illness and are payable under the legislation.
+For accepted claims, the agent will periodically review a worker's entitlement to private hospital services to ensure that the treatment and services remain reasonable for the work-related injury or illness and are payable under the legislation.

-Private hospital services can be provided in either an inpatient setting (requires admission to hospital for overnight stay) or an outpatient setting (does not require overnight stay in hospital and may be provided in a nonhospital location) and may be for acute (to stabilise and treat) or rehabilitation (to restore or improve function) purposes.
+Private hospital services can be provided in either an inpatient setting (requires admission to hospital for overnight stay) or an outpatient setting (does not require overnight stay in hospital and may be provided in a non hospital location) and may be for acute (to stabilise and treat) or rehabilitation (to restore or improve function) purposes.

 Private hospitals assign International Statistical Classification of Diseases and Related Health Problems, Australian Modification (ICD-AM) codes to all patients admitted to acute and rehabilitation hospitals.
 These codes note all the injuries, diagnoses or symptoms applicable to that hospital admission.
 Inpatient admissions are given inpatient accommodation classifications by private hospitals to assist with billing, according to whether the admission is for acute or rehabilitation purposes.